-This herbaceous perennial flower fills a number of garden needs.
-It’s one of the few almost true blue flowers.
-Although it is native to mountainous areas, it is quite heat tolerant.
+This herbaceous perennial flower fills a number of garden needs, and it’s one of the few almost true blue flowers.
+Although it is native to mountainous areas, it is quite heat-tolerant.
 Monkshood is a tall plant that blooms late in the summer and handles partial shade very well.
-It gets its common name of monkshood because of its resemblance to the cowl on some monk’s habits.
+It gets its common name of monkshood from its resemblance to the cowl on monk’s habits.
 There are about 250 species of aconite, but Aconitum napellus is the most commonly grown ornamental variety.

 That said, monkshood has been safely cultivated in gardens for hundreds of years.
 It is a lovely flower, just use caution when handling it.

 - Leaves: Smooth palmate leaves with deep lobes.